Learning to live with others

 Sarah Jobe at the Rutba House standing behind the kitchen table where the intentional community shares meals together.
 Photo by Lissa Gotwals

 Sarah Jobe, an ordained Baptist minister and a prison chaplain, explains what it is like to live in an intentional Christian community and how she has learned, despite her fears, to practice hospitality and live out the book of Acts.

-The Rev. Sarah Jobe is a chaplain at the Raleigh Correctional Center for Women and the program director of Project TURN, which runs graduate-level theological classes through correctional centers in central North Carolina.
+The Rev. Sarah Jobe is a chaplain at the Raleigh Correctional Center for Women and the site coordinator for Project TURN, which runs graduate-level theological classes through correctional centers in central North Carolina.

 In the early 2000s, Jobe moved into the Rutba House, an intentional Christian community comprising two houses in Durham, N.C.
-She continues to live there today, now with nine adults and four children, including her husband and two children.
-And this fall, the Rutba House will expand to include a re-entry house, where women leaving a Raleigh correctional center will live alongside a married couple from Duke Divinity School.
+She continues to live there today, now with nine adults and four children, including her husband and children.

 “Over the past seven or eight years that I’ve lived there, we have heard from our neighbors about the needs of the community, and we’ve tried to let those articulations shape the types of work we choose and the initiatives we pursue,” said Jobe, whose first book, “Creating with God: The Holy Confusing Blessedness of Pregnancy,” will be released in October.

 Jobe describes below how she came to the Rutba House, what it’s like to live in the community, how it has influenced her work, and how she practices hospitality.